Here are some ways to find extra money in your budget so you can use it to create an emergency fund:

 5. Sell Handmade Items.
 There are great sites like Etsy or your local flea market that let you sell handmade items.
 Whether you like making jewelry, painting, pottery, or making t-shirts, gather some supplies together and see what you can profit on to continue to pad your emergency fund.

 6. Work In Your Neighborhood.
 There is always grass growing or dogs that need to be walked.
 Go around your neighborhood and see what errands people need to be done.
 Chances are you can walk away with at least $20 a day to put into your savings account.

 7. Take On Tutoring.
-Tutoring kids in your city or even offering your tutoring services online is a great way to not only fund your account, but is perfect for reaching out into your community.
+Tutoring kids in your city or even offering your tutoring services online is a great way to not only fund your account but is perfect for reaching out to your community.

 10. Keep Your Saving Automated.
 By allowing your income to be automatically deducted and transferred into a savings account is a great way to force yourself to live on less and build an emergency fund without even trying.
 If you get an irregular income, get in the habit of paying yourself first by transferring part of your money directly into a savings account.